-Data laid the foundation for making improved attendance a strategic priority.
-In June 2010, the district’s Research Assessment and Data (RAD) department partnered with Attendance Works and the Urban Strategies Council to complete the first analysis of chronic absence.
-Overall, the data showed that 14% of students in the Oakland Unified School District had missed 10 percent of the previous school year.
-The chronic absence analysis also uncovered a wealth of information that has not only helped administrators understand the problems they face, but also identify the schools that are succeeding despite challenging circumstances.
-And it has helped bring together city officials, higher education, school officials, community organization and philanthropy to turn around attendance in Oakland schools.
+Data on chronic absence laid the foundation for making improved attendance a strategic priority.
+An analysis uncovered a wealth of information that has not only helped school and district leaders to understand the problems they face, but also identify the schools that are succeeding despite challenging circumstances.
+And it has helped bring together city officials, higher education, school officials, community organizations, county public health, and philanthropy to turn around attendance in Oakland schools.

 This early analysis examined chronic absence rates by racial and ethnic groups, grade level, and school campus.
 It revealed that elementary school absenteeism is especially high in kindergarten and in particular neighborhoods already challenged by environmental health hazards and poverty.
 Poor attendance often correlated with foreclosures, poverty, single parenthood and asthma.

 Putting Actionable Data into the Hands of Staff